hashicorp/design-system/website/docs/components/app-side-nav/partials/code/how-to-use.md

 This section provides in-depth instructions on how consumers can use the **full-featured `Hds::AppSideNav`** component to build a “standard” sidebar navigation with responsive behavior, animations/transitions, support for portals, etc.

-It also provides generic guidance on how to use the **layout-only `Hds::AppSideNav::Base`** component to build a customized sidebar navigation (if that would be necessary).

 Given the complexity and level of customization that an application’s navigation may require, it is not possible to cover all the possible use cases in this documentation.
 For this reason, if you need to implement a navigation element using this component, [contact the Design Systems Team](/about/support) for support.

 !!!
 Insight